Yes, it is possible for your toddler to listen to you, here is the one thing you need to do to make it happen.

 He has no idea what’s wrong with the banana.
 All he really knows is that the banana is not how he wanted it and that’s that.

-Recognize what your child is thinking, doing, and feeling, no matter how irrational or impulsive their behaviour is.
+Recognize what your child is thinking, doing, and feeling, no matter how irrational or impulsive their behavior is.

 Maintain your composure.
 Accept it.
 Meet your child where the emotion is.